joffrey-bion/rol-automizer/README.md

 This program performs a regular routine on your behalf:

+- clone as many sorcerers as possible given the current gold and mana
 - attack players to steal gold
 - repair weapons from time to time
 - store the gold in the chest from time to time